zacanger/trash/README.md

 ### TODO

+* V1:
   * Accept a config file (INI or TOML)
+  * Focus follows mouse
   * Bar support
-* Focus follows mouse
+* V2?:
   * Test performance and safety in a higher-level language like Python
-* That's it

 ### Projects to check out when I get stuck